bcgov/common-messaging-service/backend/README.md

 ```

 ### Run the server
 Note that by default, we are running on localhost:3001.
 This is to help local development where the frontend react app will be running on localhost:3000.
 The port can be overridden in the configuration.

 ``` sh
 npm run start
 ```

+The application will be accessible at http://localhost:3001/api/v1/, try http://localhost:3001/api/v1/health first.